Top 20 Things to Do in Barcelona|First-Time Visitor Guide

 Palau Güell is a residence designed by Antoni Gaudí for entrepreneur Eusebi Güell, located near La Rambla in Barcelona.
 Built between 1886 and 1890, the building is listed as a UNESCO World Heritage site.
 The residence features a central hall for hosting guests, with a unique design that allows visitors to enter through a parabolic arch.
 Horses can access the underground stables, while guests reach the reception rooms via stairs.
 The ceiling of the hall is designed to create a starry-night effect, making it one of the intriguing things to do in Barcelona for those interested in Gaudí’s architectural genius.

-- 1.5 Hours
+- How long to spent: 1.5 Hours

-- Palau Güell Official Adult Price:€12
+- Palau Güell Official Website|Find on Google Map

 Palau de la Música Catalana